-Consumer engagement with organizational governance and advocacy is important because they help decision-makers understand the needs of consumers on the ground, provide a unique perspective in monitoring project performance, and enable us to meet our goal of client self-determination and engagement with care.
+Consumer engagement with organizational governance and advocacy is important because they help decision-makers understand the needs of consumers on the ground, provide a unique perspective in monitoring project performance, and enables us to meet our goal of client self-determination and engagement with care.
 In addition to the importance and impact of this feedback, HRSA also requires health centers to engage consumers in their governance structures.

-Consumers can be involved in the feedback process in a number of ways including surveys, focus groups, feedback boxes or consumer advisory boards.
+Consumers can be involved in the feedback process in a number of ways, including surveys, focus groups, feedback boxes, or consumer advisory boards.

 Find a listing of Consumer Advisory Board contacts that have engaged with the National HCH Council.